Gamma Cassiopeiae: Companions

 Gamma Cassiopeiae has three faint companions, listed in double star catalogues as components B, C, and D. Star B is about 2 arc-seconds distant and magnitude 11, and has a similar space velocity to the bright primary, making it likely to be physically associated.
 Component C is magnitude 13, nearly an arc-minute distant, and is listed in Gaia Early Data Release 3 as having a very different proper motion and being much more distant than Gamma Cassiopeiae.
 Finally, component D, about 21 arc-minutes distant, is the naked-eye star HR 266 (HD 5408), itself a quadruple system.

 Gamma Cassiopeiae A, the bright primary, itself contains a spectroscopic binary with an orbital period of about 203.5 days and an eccentricity alternately reported as 0.26 and "near zero."
-The mass of the companion is believed to be about that of the Sun, but its nature is unclear.
-It has been proposed that it is a degenerate star or a hot helium star, but it seems unlikely that it is a normal star.
-Therefore, it is likely to be more evolved than the primary and to have transferred mass to it during an earlier stage of evolution.
+The companion is a white dwarf with a mass 0.93 times that of the Sun, and a size just smaller than Earth.
+It is likely to be more evolved than the primary and to have transferred mass to it during an earlier stage of evolution.
 Additionally, Hipparcos data show a "wobble" with an amplitude of about 150 mas, that may correspond to the orbit of a third star.
 This star would have an orbital period of at least 60 years.